With our Modeling features, you can stay organized while reviewing and presenting financial models.

 - Go to the desired sheet by simply clicking on it in the Explorer pane

-To open or close the Explorer pane, click on the Explorer button in the Modeling section of the UpSlide ribbon.
+To open or close the Explorer pane, click on the Explorer button in the Modeling section of the UpSlide ribbon or the shortcut: CTRL + ALT + X.

 Autocolor is valuable for model builders who want to effortlessly distinguish between cells based on their cell type, as it applies temporary formatting to cells based on their contents.
 For example, cells containing formulas will be formatted differently than cells containing only text.